yosioliver/purchasingsystem-backend/README.md

 # purchasingsystem-backend

-This is the Repository for the Backend Stack for The.
+This is the Repository for the Backend Stack for The Phone Balance Purchasing System.

 # Requierements